pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 The .dist-info directory
 ========================

-Each project installed from a distribution shall, in addition to files, install a "``.dist-info``" directory located alongside Importable modules and packages (commonly, the ``site-packages`` directory).
+Each project installed from a distribution must, in addition to files, install a "``.dist-info``" directory located alongside importable modules and packages (commonly, the ``site-packages`` directory).

 This directory is named as ``{name}-{version}.dist-info``, with `name` and `version` fields corresponding to :ref:`core-metadata`.
+The name field must be in normalized form (see `PEP 503 <https://www.python.org/dev/peps/pep-0503/#normalized-names>`_ for the definition of normalization).

 This ``.dist-info`` directory can contain these files, described in detail
 below: